oyama/pico-midi-looper/README.md

 - Hand Clap (MIDI Note 39) for track switching cues
 - Rim Shot (MIDI Note 37) for metronome clicks

-These MIDI notes are defined in the code and transmitted over USB-MIDI to compatible receivers.
+These MIDI notes are defined in the code and transmitted to compatible receivers via USB-MIDI and/or BLE-MIDI.

 ### Display